Cilvyahg/FED_wtrack/javascript/notes.md

 - string
   a string is a sequence of characters used to represent text.

+- Big and symbol

 **NaN**
 0/0 output is NaN\
 NaN \* 12 outout is NaN

 typeof NaN --> output number type

+## truth-y & false-y values
+all js values have an inherent truthyness or falsyness about them
+- falsy values:
+-false
+-0
+-"" (empty strint)
+-null
+-undefined
+-Nan

+- everything else is Truthy!

 ### Dynamic typing (js is a dynamic language)